-Because FMLA leave time is limited to a total of twelve (12) weeks per rolling year or up to twenty-six (26) weeks in a single year for military caregiver leave, an employee should coordinate his/her medical and family leave time if the employee plans to take both types of leave in the same 12-month period.
-Any employee who is eligible for and takes any period of family and medical leave will have that leave designated as family and medical leave and counted against his or her total allotment.
-Any employee who is eligible for and takes a portion of his or her twenty-six (26) weeks of military caregiver leave, but not the entire twenty-six (26) weeks, forfeits the remaining portion of the leave that is not used within one (1) year.
+Because FMLA leave time is limited to a total of twelve (12) weeks per rolling year or up to twenty-six (26) weeks in a single year for military caregiver leave, an employee should coordinate their medical and family leave time if the employee plans to take both types of leave in the same 12-month period.
+Any employee who is eligible for and takes any period of family and medical leave will have that leave designated as family and medical leave and counted against their total allotment.
+Any employee who is eligible for and takes a portion of their twenty-six (26) weeks of military caregiver leave, but not the entire twenty-six (26) weeks, forfeits the remaining portion of the leave that is not used within one (1) year.